Corporate building with courtyard and plants.

 Applications

 Hot fluid-applied asphalt waterproofing can be applied on horizontal or vertical structures.
-There are numerous construction applications in which it can be utilized, including, but not limited to:

 • Below-grade waterproofing